ITALYS ROMANTIC LAGO DI COMO

 ochre, sienna and yellow, and small sailboats in the deep-blue harbor create a perfect

 Our tour of the Italian Alps has taken us to one of the most scenic spots in all of Italy, Lake Como.
 Virgil once called it the "greatest lake."
 Just 25 miles north of Milan, charming towns ring its shores with elegant 16th to 19th century villas.
 Ferries carry passengers across its shimmering waters from town to town, while lovers steal kisses in the shadows.
 This is one of the most romantic places in Italy.
+Visiting such a beautiful place may make you consider Italian dual citizenship or at least an extended stay so you can experience what local Italian citizens are able to enjoy every day.

 The small mid-lake fishing village of Varenna with its 800 permanent residents is home base for our Lake Como explorations.
 My husband, Les, and I are staying at the Albergo Milano, an eight-room hotel that sits above the lake and soaks in its grandeur.
 Special touches of lace curtains, and a balcony overlooking the harbor makes our room inviting.
 Investing in a hotel that is as grand as the Albergo Milano was a good decision for us.
 This morning we are taking our breakfast of sweet pastries on the sun-drenched terrace.
 As we sip hot coffee, Amelia, the proprietor, converses with us in her broad smile and flowing Italian.
 Though she speaks no English, we understand she enjoys her clients and this beautiful spot she calls home.